Hornan7/Cardano-Constitution-MVG/README.md

 treat each others as equally as may be during every meetings.
 Such Meeting time and location, including virtual meetings, must be determined unanimously by all Constitutional Committee members.
 No Constitutional Committee members shall have their cold keys in their possession when attending to these meetings.

-> Immediately after... what?
-Is this a requirement for an in-person meeting with unanimous attendance?
-How are travel and hosting arrangements paid for? - Adam

 No Person shall be a Constitutional Committee member who shall not have attained the age of majority according to the law and standard of their respective state and country, and been one year an ADA Holder of the Cardano Blockchain, and who shall not, when elected, hold a position of political